justayar/SpringBootTemplates/redis/Readme.md

 # Redis Demo Application
-This application is a simple example of Redis Distributed Map.
+This application is a simple example of three Redis deployment modes( Standalone, Sentinel, Cluster) with Redis hash object.
 You can use it as a template for your needs.

 ## Requirements
 For building and running the application you need: